xyproto/in/README.md

     in build ./configure --prefix=/usr

-Also, `in` can create the top level directory, if missing.
+Also, `in` can create the directory, if missing.

 ## Installation